Russian Space Agency Begins Investigation Into ISS Leak

 Although the leak could have been caused by a tiny meteorite or launch stresses, Rogozin also picked up on speculation by former cosmonaut Maxim Surayev that it could have been sabotage, giving rise to the rumor-mongering in the first place.
 In a bizarre statement, Surayev argued that someone could have intentionally sabotaged the module so they could “go home,” but that doesn’t make a lot of sense, considering that the Soyuz MS-09 spacecraft is the cosmonauts’ ride home.
 Surayez said that he hopes it’s a manufacturing defect, but that he had seen nothing like it in any other Russian spacecraft, and that is what sparked his speculation.

-On Tuesday, mission Commander Drew Feustel responded to the allegations of sabotage, defending the six person crew to Space.com.
+On Tuesday, mission Commander Drew Feustel responded to the allegations of sabotage, defending the six-person crew to Space.com.
 “I can unequivocally say that the crew had nothing do with this,” he said, noting that he thought it was a shame that anyone would even posit that a crew member would engage in any act that would endanger the rest of the crew.

-In the Inquisitr’s prior reporting on the issue, Russia Today is quoted as saying that spacecraft manufacturer Energia is taking responsibility, saying that a worker accidentally drilled the hole and repaired it without reporting it several months ago, and that the patching material might have come loose.
-It’s unclear why the General Director would speculate about onboard sabotage when a Russian agency stepped forward to take responsibility, but the investigation should determine the truth.
+In the Inquisitr‘s prior reporting on the issue, Russia Today is quoted as saying that spacecraft manufacturer Energia is taking responsibility, saying that a worker accidentally drilled the hole and repaired it without reporting it several months ago, and that the patching material might have come loose.
+It’s unclear why the general director would speculate about onboard sabotage when a Russian agency stepped forward to take responsibility, but the investigation should determine the truth.

-Expedition 56 consists of six crew members: three American astronauts, two Russian Cosmonauts, and one German astronaut.
+Expedition 56 consists of six crew members: three American astronauts, two Russian cosmonauts, and one German astronaut.
 They will return to Earth in October, at which time General Director Rogozin and Administrator Bridenstine will meet face-to-face for the first time.